Wright-Brothers-Institute/labhack/_faq/rules.md

 4. <span class="rule-short">Team Size:</span> Teams of two to five humans are allowed.
 You can also add 1 cyborg, Furby, drone, or Sphero.
 Part of the intent of this competition is to meet and work with new people.
 For this reason, __single person teams are not allowed for this competition__

+4. <span class="rule-short">Remote Participants</span> Teams may have remote participants.
+However, At least 49% of team members must be physically present during demos and judging.

 5. <span class="rule-short">Submissions:</span> Projects should be submitted on our hackathon.io page.
-Submission time is 1pm Sunday.
+Submission time is 2pm Sunday.

 6. <span class="rule-short">DEMO your Hack:</span> You must demo your hack in order to present.
 No slide-decks or power-points will be allowed.
 Don’t be scared if you didn’t finish… it’s okay long as you tried your best.